 Further advice is available on the advice for organizers page.

-- travel (Apex / Economy), accommodation and subsistence costs of the speakers and some of the local travel costs of the students;
+- economy travel, accommodation and subsistence costs of the speakers and some of the local travel costs of the students;

-- room hire, audiovisual and IT facilities essential for the conference;
+- room hire, audiovisual and IT facilities essential for the lecture course;

-Once the final documentation has been approved EMBO the remaining funds will be transferred.
-The following documentation has to be submitted to EMBO within six months following the end date of the conference.
+Once the final documentation has been approved by EMBO, the remaining funds (up to 20% of the allocated funding) will be transferred.
+The following documentation has to be submitted to EMBO within six months following the end date of the lecture course.
 Failure to do so will result in the final payment being forfeited.

-- Short report (1-2 pages) about the course, including a short scientific overview, participants' reaction to the location and organization, and any other relevant comments.
+- Short report (1-2 pages) about the lecture course, including a short scientific overview, participants' reaction to the location and organization, and any other relevant comments;

-- Final financial statement, including all income and expenditure for the practical course.
-(Please note that receipts, including those of travel grant awardees, must be retained by the organizer for five years after the practical course, for possible auditing.)
+- Final financial statement, which should include all income and expenditure for the lecture course.
+(Please note that the organizer must retain receipts for ten years after the lecture course, for possible auditing);

-- Statistics – total number of applicants, and number gender, nationality and country of residence of academia & industry participants and speakers.
+- Statistics: total number of applicants, and number, gender, nationality and/or country of residence of academia & industry participants and of instructors speakers;

-- Participants' questionnaires - participants submit their feedback to the online EMBO system.
+- Participants' questionnaires: participants submit their feedback using the online EMBO questionnaire.
 Results will subsequently be shared anonymously with organizers.

-- List of travel grant awardees, including name, institute, country and amount awarded.
+- If applicable: List of travel grant awardees, including name, institute, country of residence and amount awarded.